Tenor-Z/TrumpGBA/README.md

 I have released two versions, though the open source on this repository is the version I wrote.
 The other version has music and was created with the GBA JPEG Viewer.

+# NOTE
+The GBA JPEG Viewer version is in much higher quality.
+I had to convert the original picture to a .pcx in order to fit under the
+GBA's palette system.
+For the GBA JPEG Viewer version, I didn't need to do this and just added the original file to the slideshow.

 # How to Build
 Download and extract the zip folder.
 Run a CLI in the folder and run the "make" command.
 The output will be TrumpGBA.gba and Trump.elf.
 Use an emulator like Visual Boy Advance on a PC and load the GBA file.